100 Sights in Krakow, Poland (with Map and Images)

 Wikipedia: Kościół Matki Boskiej Fatimskiej w Krakowie (ul.
 Komandosów) (PL), Website

-Wojciech Bednarski Park is a city park in Kraków, located in District XIII Podgórze.
-It is located on the southern side of the centre of Podgórze in a depression created as a result of limestone exploitation, approximately between the streets: Krzemionki in the west and Parkowa in the east.
+Park Wojciech Bednarski - a historic city park in Krakow, located in District XIII Podgórze.
+It is located on the southern side of the center of Podgórze in the cavity of the area resulting from limestone operation between the streets: Krzemionki in the west, park in the east and Zamoyski in the north.
 It covers an area of 8.46 ha.
+The entrances to the park are located at ul.
+Parkowa and Zamoyski.

 The Church of St. Casimir the Prince in Kraków, Poland – with the adjacent Franciscan monastery and the catacombs – is located at ul.
 Reformacka 4 street in the Old Town district.
 Members of the Catholic Order of Franciscans known as "Little Brothers" arrived in Kraków in 1622 and settled at the outskirts of the town in Garbary (1625).